idevanshh/idevanshh/README.md

 - Scalable backend systems
 - Data-driven problem solving
 - Clean, maintainable frontend architectures

+I am also deeply interested in **Reverse Engineering and Malware Analysis**, focusing on understanding system behavior, dissecting binaries, and analyzing software vulnerabilities for learning and research purposes.

 I’m looking for opportunities where I can **learn fast, ship reliably, and contribute to well-engineered projects**.